Share This :

 - Spend a few minutes at the end of each practice talking to your players about specific ways they can have a positive impact on their families, friends and communities.
 Teaching about leadership, character and other life lessons will pay dividends for years to come.

-Volunteer youth coaches have the unique and important opportunity to show his or her players that adults can be helpful, caring and trustworthy.
+Volunteer youth coaches have the unique and important opportunity to show their players that adults can be helpful, caring and trustworthy.
 After all, there’s a good chance that the six-year-old you are coaching will be coaching his own kids one day.
 Be intentional and lead by good example.

 Brad Jubin is a volunteer youth coach in Peachtree City, GA.
 Together with his family, Brad founded www.APIVEO.com.
 APIVEO (Always Play IV Each Other) is a free resource that leverages Brad’s personal experiences as a youth coach to help other coaches teach kids about leadership and character through a series of fun and engaging lessons.